willogy-team/insights--tensorflow/part3/README.md

     <em><b>Figure 19:</b> The vanilla saliency visualization from the web [3].</em>
 </p>

-In Figure 19 (from web [3]), you can see that for the last 2 images there are bright points on the regions having bear and rifle while in the goldfish image the bright points are sparse and scatter around the regions that do not have fish.
+In Figure 19 (from the web [3]), you can see that for the last 2 images there are bright points on the regions having bear and rifle while in the goldfish image the bright points are sparse and scatter around the regions that do not have fish.

 In Figure 18, the 2 saliency images of "Chihuahua" and "Maltese dog" almost capture no useful information to recognize a dog.
-Actually, the bright regions are mostly on the background.
-The saliency image of "Japanese spaniel" is more correct as the bright points gather on the face of the dog.
+Actually, the bright regions are mostly in the background.
+The saliency image of the "Japanese spaniel" is more correct as the bright points gather on the face of the dog.

 ### c) SmoothGrad visualization